NarMadat/LinuxRAU/README.md

-This is a simple README, please dont read this README.
+This is a simple README, please don't read this README.
 Thank`s!